Worship Associates Job Description

 Worship Associates are expected to make the following time commitments:

-- Saturday meetings every other month, for 2 hours
+- Saturday meetings as scheduled (monthly or bi-monthly) for 2 hours

-- One or two retreats each year (for team builidng, planning and training).
+- One or two retreats each year (for team building, planning and training).
 These half day retreats will likely be scheduled on a Saturday in place of a regular meeting.

-- Time necessary to find appropriate readings and other sources, and prepare readings for service
+- Time necessary to research and develop components for service

 Length of Commitment: